netsys-lab/scion-orchestrator/README.md

 ### Metrics / AS Status

 ### Certificate Renewal
-AS hosts that participate in the control plane (e.g. by running a `Control Service`) can perform a renewal of the AS certificate. `scion-as` does this periodically in the background by checking if the AS certificate expires soon and performing a renew when a configured threshold is passed.
+AS hosts that participate in the control plane (e.g. by running a `Control Service`) can perform a renewal of the AS certificate. `scion-orchestrator` does this periodically in the background by checking if the AS certificate expires soon and performing a renew when a configured threshold is passed.

 **Future Work**:
 - Offline Renewal: Provide ASes a key to issue tokens to connect to a central instance via regular IP allowing to issue a new certificate when SCION connectivity to the CA is not given.
 - API to work with certificates: Perform check, listing and renewal operations via API

 ### CA
-Issuing core ASes can use `scion-as` to run a dedicated CA to issue SCION AS certificates.
-To achieve this, configure the following fields in the `scion-as.toml` to run a CA Server:
+Issuing core ASes can use `scion-orchestrator` to run a dedicated CA to issue SCION AS certificates.
+To achieve this, configure the following fields in the `scion-orchestrator.toml` to run a CA Server:

 ```toml
 [ca]